What Makes A Great Pricing Leader

 They Operate at Two Altitudes

 This dual capability is rare.
-Many leaders are great in one mode — strategy decks or system flows — but stall when asked to do both.
-The ones who rise are fluent in both, and they know when to switch gears.
-They lead with ideas, but they also make sure those ideas show up in the system and in the sales motion.
+Many Leaders are great in one mode but stall when asked to do both.
+The ones who rise are fluent in both and know when to switch gears.
+They lead with ideas, but they also make sure those ideas show up in the system and in the Sales motion.

 They Know When to Say No

 Not every problem needs a model.
 Not every quote needs an exception.
-And not every stakeholder request should be treated like an emergency.
+Not every stakeholder request should be treated like an emergency.

 They Build Systems That Outlast Them

-They build processes that prevent chaos.
-They hire people who can scale with the org.
-They simplify where they can and automate where they should.
-And they leave behind a function that doesn’t depend on heroics, but on structure.
+In companies where Pricing has been reactive for years, fire drills become the norm.
+The best Leaders push the function beyond that.
+They build processes that prevent chaos, hire people who can scale with the org, simplify where they can, automate where they should, and leave behind a function that doesn't depend on heroics but on structure.

 When you find someone who can do that, they're worth building around.